hybridgroup/gobot/CONTRIBUTING.md

 * Take care to maintain the existing coding style.
 * `golangci-lint` your code, see [instruction for local installation](https://golangci-lint.run/usage/install/#local-installation)
 * `gofumpt` your code (the go version will be automatically obtained from go.mod), see [instructions](https://github.com/mvdan/gofumpt/blob/master/README.md)
-* Add unit tests for any new or changed functionality.
+* Add unit tests for any new or changed functionality and run tests with `-race` flag activated.
 * All pull requests should be "fast forward"
   * If there are commits after yours use “git rebase -i <new_head_branch>”
   * If you have local changes you may need to use “git stash”